douggal/advent-of-code-2021/README.md

 I had a hard time understanding the problem, and when I finally did get it, I lost time by not first drawing out the 7-segment characters on paper with a Sharpie to find what distinquishes them.

+#### Day 09
+Got part 1 but no cigar on part 2.
+Moved data files to new folder.